HansSCHR/bacterial_enrichment_mosquito/README.md

 anvi-run-workflow -w metagenomics -c config_spades_noAedes.json
 ```

-The complete anvi'o metagenomics workflow results on the following folders for each condition:
+The complete anvi'o metagenomics workflow results in the following folders for each condition:
-* `00_LOGS`: Log files for each processus
+* `00_LOGS`: Log files for each processes
-* `02_FASTA_NO_AEDES`: Megahit assembly of each sample (FASTA files).
+* `02_FASTA_NO_AEDES`: metaSPAdes assembly of each sample (FASTA files).
-* `03_CONTIGS_NO_AEDES`: Anvi’o contigs databases for each assembly with taxonomic and functionnal annoations
+* `03_CONTIGS_NO_AEDES`: Anvi’o contigs databases for each assembly with taxonomic and functional annotations
 * `04_MAPPING_NO_AEDES`: BAM files from Bowtie2 read recruitment on each assembly (all-against-all)
 * `05_ANVIO_PROFILE_NO_AEDES`: Anvi’o single profiles for each sample
 * `06_MERGED_NO_AEDES`: Anvi’o merged profile databases for each assembly